random82/blog/_posts/2016-06-05-angular2-with-aspnetcore.md

 ### Add clean task for npm folders

-The next step would be to use the destination folder we just added to paths and add a new clean task for Gulp which will delete dependencies when we need to refresh our application.
+The next step would be to use the destination folder, we just added to **paths**, and add a new clean task.
+This way Gulp will delete dependencies when we need to refresh our application.

 ```javascript
 gulp.task("clean:npmlib", function (cb) {